TomHarrop/asw-gbs-genome-paper/md/results.md

 ### Genetic differentiation between ASW populations North and South of the Main Divide

 Although we did not detect variation associated with presence of a parasitoid, parasitism rates vary across sites in NZ [@tomasettoIntensifiedAgricultureFavors2017].
+Regional genetic differences could be related to selection acting on different loci North and South of the Main Divide and/or genetic drift acting on isolated populations.
 To investigate the genetic differentiation between regions, we grouped individuals that were collected from North and South of the Main Divide (Figure 1).
-Regional genetic differences could be related to selection acting on different loci North and South of the Main Divide and/or genetic drift acting on isolated populations.
 The two groups had a mean *F*~ST~ of 0.013.
 We detected 47 SNPs with skewed allele frequencies across 24 contigs in the draft genome with BayeScan (Figure 2).
-The contigs containing these SNPs had a total of 3--36 SNPs, and all 47 of the detected SNPs had positive α values, suggesting diversifying selection (Table 4).
+The contigs containing these SNPs had a total of 3--36 SNPs, and all 47 of the detected SNPs had positive α values, suggesting diversifying selection (Supplementary Table 2).
 The SNPs identified by BayeScan were an average of 11.5 kb from the nearest genes.
 None of the closest genes were homologous to genes with characterized functions in insects.
-Using an additional method, 3 SNPs on another contig had outlying cross-population extended haplotype homozygosity (XPEHH) scores (Table 4; [@sabetiGenomewideDetectionCharacterization2007; @gautierRehhPackageDetect2012]).
+Using an additional method, 3 SNPs on another contig had outlying cross-population extended haplotype homozygosity (XPEHH) scores (Supplementary Table 2; [@sabetiGenomewideDetectionCharacterization2007; @gautierRehhPackageDetect2012]).
 No common regions were identified by both methods.

 ![